Hartmut Neven

-Hartmut Neven (born 1964) is a scientist working in quantum computing, computer vision, robotics and computational neuroscience.
+Hartmut Neven (born 1964) is a German American scientist working in quantum computing, computer vision, robotics and computational neuroscience.
 He is best known for his work in face and object recognition and his contributions to quantum machine learning.
-He is currently Vice President of Engineering at Google where he is leading the Quantum Artificial Intelligence Lab which he founded in 2012.
+He is currently Vice President of Engineering at Google where he leads the Quantum Artificial Intelligence Lab, which he founded in 2012.

 Education

 Hartmut Neven studied Physics and Economics in Brazil, Köln, Paris, Tübingen and Jerusalem.
 He wrote his Master thesis on a neuronal model of object recognition at the Max Planck Institute for Biological Cybernetics under Valentino Braitenberg.
-In 1996 he received his Ph.D. from the Institute for Neuroinformatics at the Ruhr University in Bochum, Germany, for a thesis on "Dynamics for vision-guided autonomous mobile robots" written under the tutelage of Christoph von der Malsburg.
-He received a scholarship from the Studienstiftung des Deutschen Volkes, Germany’s most prestigious scholarship foundation.
+In 1996 he received his Ph.D. in Physics from the Institute for Neuroinformatics at the Ruhr University in Bochum, Germany, for a thesis on "Dynamics for vision-guided autonomous mobile robots" written under the tutelage of Christoph von der Malsburg.
+He received a scholarship from the Studienstiftung des Deutschen Volkes, Germany's most prestigious scholarship foundation.

 Work

-1998 Neven became research professor of computer science at the University of Southern California at the Laboratory for Biological and Computational Vision.
-2003 he returned as the head of the Laboratory for Human-Machine Interfaces at USC's Information Sciences Institute.
+In 1998 Neven became research professor of computer science at the University of Southern California at the Laboratory for Biological and Computational Vision.
+In 2003 he returned as the head of the Laboratory for Human-Machine Interfaces at USC's Information Sciences Institute.